|

 New Coke debacle was merely a ploy to encourage loyalty in

+traditional Coke (which makes one wonder about C2).
 New Coke reminded us never to underestimate the emotional loyalty

 customers can make with a product.
 Coke had become in integral part of